teuben/sd2018/README.md

 # sd2018

-material for the [SD2018](https://www.eso.org/sci/meetings/2018/SingleDish2018.html) workshop
+material for the [SD2018](https://www.eso.org/sci/meetings/2018/SingleDish2018.html) workshop, please note that until published, nothing is final here, as the tutorials and talks are still under discussion.
+Officially registration was closed on Feb 1, 2018.

 ## Software needed